What'sNEW October - December 2013

 In cosmic ancestry, evolutionary advances follow the installation and deployment of existing genetic programs.
 In strict darwinian evolution however, genetic programs cannot already exist before deployment.
 Rather, the deployment and the "origin" of any genetic program must happen concurrently, while natural selection uses trial-and-error to compose the program.
 We carefully follow the scientific literature to see which scenario is actually observed.
 Today again, we discern the former scenario, and evidence for darwinian program-composition is conspicuously missing.

-In September, members of the same team and others observed T-box genes that apparently existed before their deployment.
+Meanwhile, members of the same team observed T-box genes that apparently existed before their deployment.
 The T-box transcription factors are key players in animal development and they were considered strictly animal-specific.
 We show that T-box genes have instead an important premetazoan evolutionary history, being present in several nonmetazoan unicellular taxa.
 More jarring news for strict darwinism.
 We welcome informed comments.

 Alex de Mendoza, Arnau Sebé-Pedrós et al., "Transcription factor evolution in eukaryotes and the assembly of the regulatory toolkit in multicellular lineages" [abstract], doi:10.1073/pnas.1311818110, Proc.
 Natl.
 Acad.
 Sci.
 USA, online 25 Nov 2013.